-These types of treatment centers have paid extra attention to atmosphere and additional amenities.
-Some recovering heroin addicts prefer this type of upscale setting as they find it helps them to deal with the various stages of recovery.
+Some treatment centers pay extra attention to atmosphere and additional amenities.
+Some recovering heroin addicts prefer this type of upscale setting, as they find it helps them to deal with the various stages of recovery.
 Whether you’re covered for these plans depends on your policy.
 You should check with your provider for coverage and payment options.

 What does Executive Treatment Offer over Other Rehabs?

-Executive treatment offers individuals with high-profile careers the ability to relieve themselves of the stressors that may have led them toward addiction.
-Executives may find it easier to participate in a rehab center that caters specifically to them as they start their journey toward addiction recovery.
+Executive treatment offers individuals with high-level careers the ability to continue working while receiving addiction treatment.
+Executives may find it easier to participate in a rehab program that caters specifically to them as they tackle drug-use stressors caused by their busy lives.